 If it seems impossible to raise money for a CVL, your business has no viable assets to make money from, you’re only really left with a single option.
 You’ll have to apply for a winding-up petition and wait to be put into compulsory liquidation.

-If a creditor is owed more than £750, they are able to apply for a winding-up petition which initiates the compulsory liquidation process.
+If a creditor is owed more than £750, they are able to apply for a winding-up petition which initiates the compulsory liquidation.

 A winding-up petition being threatened or issued by a creditor signifies that all other options of repayment of the money owed have been explored and this is the only other option now available.
 In order for the court to approve the petition, it is a requirement that a creditor demonstrates everything has been done to attempt to collect the money.

-By getting into contact with an expert member of our liquidation team today, you can receive a free overlook of all available options to you.
-You likely wouldn’t be viewing this article if you didn’t feel as if your company was destined for liquidation, so why not see how we could help you through that process?
+By getting into contact with an expert member of our liquidation team today, we can explain and assist you in “how do I liquidate my ltd company”.
+Our professional and qualified team will explain in dept all the options that are availible to you.
+You likely wouldn’t be viewing this article if you didn’t feel as if your company was destined for liquidation, so why not see how we could help you through the steps to liquidating a company.

 Contact us and receive free guidance from an expert before making any final decisions about the fate of your business venture.
 We are available 24 hours a day, 7 days a week.
 We offer professional and impartial turnaround and recovery advice to get your business back on track no matter what the issues are that you are facing.